ZGFabian/csavaros/_posts/2021-08-02-xaringan-minimal.md

 In my [previous
-post](https://zgfabian.github.io/2021-04-28-xaringan-prez/) I tried to show how to deploy a xaringan presentation to a *Jekyll* site hosted on a *github.io* site.
-The following post is a minimal example of local deployment [`minimal-example.R`](https://gist.github.com/ZGFabian/a017e662d3b3494f2e143db1c9c98d02) that is independent of any R IDE.
+post](https://zgfabian.github.io/2021-04-28-xaringan-prez/) I tried to show how to deploy a xaringan presentation to a *Jekyll* site hosted on a *github.com*.
+This post provides a minimal example of local deployment [`minimal-example.R`](https://gist.github.com/ZGFabian/a017e662d3b3494f2e143db1c9c98d02) that is independent of any R IDE.
 You can execute it from a terminal like: